Tom-Ski/gdxpacker-wrapper/README.md

 }
 ```
 Each packing config contains name for debug, the input and output directories and the name for the generated packed atlas.
+Unpacking is also supported via the unpackingConfigs array.
+Unpacking happens first

 Follows libgdx packing rules, `pack.json` files are read in packing destinations to override rules for each sub folder